keptn/lifecycle-toolkit/docs/content/en/docs/implementing/analysis.md

 ## Keptn Analysis basics

-Keptn Analysis are implemented with three resources:
+A Keptn Analysis is implemented with three resources:

 * [Analysis](https://lifecycle.keptn.sh/docs/crd-ref/metrics/v1alpha3/#analysis) --
   define the specific configurations and the analysis to report